-Our review of the internal controls operating over the Council's financial system and administration procedures determined that a good system of internal control exists, but there are some minor weaknesses which may place some of the system objectives at risk.
-Through the work undertaken in testing the controls in place there is evidence that a few controls are not operating as designed and are likely to put some of the system objectives at risk.
+Our review of the internal controls operating over the Council's financial system and administration procedures determined that a good system of internal control exists.
+There were two minor weaknesses in the effectiveness of the internal controls which may place some of the system objectives at risk.

 Assessment Type Assessment Grade Symbol

-Evaluation of control design Substantial
+Evaluation of control design Satisfactory

 Effectiveness of control operation Substantial